 While no bright line exists, the more voluminous the materials, the further in advance of the hearing they should be submitted.
-Submission of any materials within three (3) days of a hearing is disfavored as doing so will likely result in the Judge having insufficient time to read the material.
+Submission of any materials should be at least 72-hours in advance or you will run the risk of having the hearing reschedule.
 Likewise, as the Judge prefers to read all legal authority in advance of hearings, handing the Judge case law during a motion hearing is highly disfavored.